jdevries3133/homelab_cluster/README.md

 cluster as the admin user, and it's best to use the principle of least privilege always.
 Consider creating depermissioned users for collaborators or CI/CD as needed.

+## The Rest of the Owl

+Now that your cluster is up and you can talk to it with kubectl, you can use terraform to install the rest of the stuff:

+- nginx ingress
+- cert manager w/cluster issuer (make sure to change the email address!)
+- prometheus/grafana, and kibana/elastic search

+Just run `terraform apply`.